Skill over Scale: The Case for Medium, Domain-Specific Models for SE: Results

-We fine-tune the SOBert models and the three baseline BERT models on the four downstream tasks described in \Cref{sec:evaluation}.
-Figure \ref{fig:Results} shows the F1-scores attained by the different models juxtaposed with their respective sizes (note the log-scaling and broken x-axis).

 In the NER task, we utilized the test set provided by the authors and observed a significant improvement of +22 points in the F1-score when comparing SOBertBase to BERTOverflow as shown in Table \ref{tab:results}.
-For this task, we did not compute the weighted accuracy of models other than the SOBert models, since the original paper \cite{tabassum2020code} did not incorporate it in their evaluation metrics.
-We found that SOBertLarge had a greater improvement of +19 in F1-score over BERTLarge, with SOBertBase coming in close behind with an increase of +18 in F1-score over BERTLarge.
-Both SOBert models had an increase of about +28 over BERTBase.
-SOBertLarge also had higher accuracy, precision, and recall values of 0.83, 0.93, and 0.83, respectively, compared to BERTLarge's scores of 0.56, 0.83, and 0.56.
-Additionally, when compared to the values reported in the paper for SoftNER, which incorporates a context-independent code token classifier with corpus-level features on top of BERTOverflow to further increase performance, we found that both SOBert models had an improvement of ca. +11 in F1-score over SoftNER.
+We did not compute the balanced accuracy of models other than the SOBert models, since the original paper \cite{tabassum2020code} did not incorporate it in their evaluation metrics.
+When compared to the values reported in the paper for SoftNER, which incorporates a context-independent code token classifier with corpus-level features on top of BERTOverflow to further increase performance, we found that both SOBert models had an improvement of ca. +11 (SOBertLarge) and +4 (SOBertBase) in F1-score over SoftNER.

-In the second task quality tag prediction (results in Table \ref{tab:results}), we found the SOBertLarge model to be particularly powerful, yielding a +20 point F1-score improvement compared to BERTOverflow.
+In the second task quality tag prediction, we found the SOBertLarge model to be particularly powerful, yielding a +20 point F1-score improvement compared to BERTOverflow.
 Our smaller, SOBertBase also improved over BERTOverflow's F1 score by +14 points and by +15 points over BERTLarge.